List of Power Rangers Megaforce characters: Troy Burrows

 Troy Burrows is the Megaforce Red Ranger and leader of the Mega Rangers.
 He is new in town and a loner to start with, but he quickly gains friends when he is recruited to lead Megaforce.
 He is very skilled in martial arts.
 He had a tough upbringing that made him responsible and focused, making Troy leader material in the opinion of Gosei, which when combined with his compassion, loyalty, and support of the underdog, makes him the perfect role model for a Ranger.
 Troy also has dreams involving his team's predecessors fighting an unknown evil, a premonition that eventually comes true, in the finale of Power Rangers Super Megaforce.
 He is the most skillful of the Rangers and holds an unbreakable fighting spirit and complete belief in humankind's potential as a species to work together and beat the odds.
 He is also Emma's love interest which is often seen due to his strong bond and immense care towards Emma.

-He wields the Dragon Sword in battle and pilots the Dragon MechaZord.
+Troy wields the Dragon Sword in battle and pilots the Dragon MechaZord.
 He wields the elemental power of air.

 When the Armada invades, Troy is given a Legendary Morpher by Gosei and the ability to morph into the Super Megaforce Red Ranger.
 When he gains his Super Megaforce Ranger Key, he pilots the Super Mega Skyship which also serves as the Megaforce Rangers' mode of transportation and the carrier of the other Zords.
 In Super Megaforce he gains the ability to morph into Legendary Red Rangers.

 Troy is portrayed by Andrew Gray.